jupyter-book/mystmd/docs/reuse-jupyter-outputs.md

 ## Label a Notebook Cell

-You can label notebook cells using a comment at the top of the cell, using a `#| label:` syntax, or have this added directly in the notebook metadata for the cell.
+You can label notebook cells using a comment at the top of the cell, using a `#| label:` syntax[^black], or have this added directly in the notebook metadata for the cell.

 ```python
 #| label: my-cell
 print('hello world')
 ```

+[^black]: If your code formatter changes this to a `# | label:` with an extra space that is fine too! 🎉

 ## Cross References